If you’re not using e-mail marketing to engage with your following, this needs to change.

 They also have a landing page editor, which is quite rare amongst newsletter tools.
 This enables you to split test different designs and see which achieves the highest conversion rate.

-There are also design and spam testing tools that are pretty simple to use.
+There are also design and spam testing tools that are pretty simple to use to improve how you send emails.
 With other software, these kinds of resources are both expensive and hard to get to grips with, but fortunately, that isn’t the case with GetResponse.

-If you want to capture customer leads in addition to launching e-mail marketing campaigns, GetResponse is a great tool to use.
-Not only do they offer a landing page editor, but they also have flexible forms, a Google Analytics integration, and automation for list segmentation.
+If you want to capture customer leads in addition to launching e-mail marketing campaigns, GetResponse is a great email marketing tool to use.
+Not only do they offer a landing page editor, but they also have flexible opt-in forms (sign-up form), a Google Analytics integration, and automation for list segmentation and split testing.
 All these features help you to capture and nurture your leads.

 Not to mention, you can also host webinars.
 These make for fantastic lead magnets, if you haven’t already got a freebie to entice people to subscribe to your email list, a webinar could be just the ticket.
 Perhaps you could provide a mini-training session?
 Or, host a live Q and A?

 Not to mention, if you work in e-commerce, GetResponse has loads of features to help drive sales.
 It integrates with platforms such as Shopify and Magento, creates abandoned cart marketing campaigns, and delivers email content based on the purchase history of your subscribers.